zilexa/Homeserver/filesystem/README.md

 - **You can combine whatever combination of disks and disk sizes.**
 - **No risk of losing files >1GB.**
 - **Disks don't all have to spin up for file access/write.**
+- Disks become **more or less evenly full**, as files are written to the disk with the most free space (and you can balance manually).

 ### Coupled with snapraid/snapraid-btrfs
 - Protection against disk failure [see backup subguide](https://github.com/zilexa/Homeserver/tree/master/maintenance) with dedicated parity disk(s) for scheduled parity, the disk will be less active than data disks, **extending its lifecycle** compared to the realtime duplication of Raid1.